andrasq/node-docs/code-structure.md

 - avoid unnecessary variables and functions, they add to the mental burden
 - smaller is simpler
 - special cases add delays and complexity
-- solve the problem at hand, tomorrow's feature is today's baggage
-- easier to rewrite later than to future-proof now

 ## Avoid Disruption.
 Respect existing code.